gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Preview 1.20.60.20 (Experiment Update 1.21)**
 - Mining decorated pots with loot tables using a silk touch pickaxe won't remove the loot table tag
-- Skeletons, Strays, Zombies, Husks, Spiders, Cave Spiders, and Slimes would retaliate against Breezes when hit by them, any of these mobs being angry at a Breeze, which normally isnt possible.
+- Skeletons would retaliate against Breezes when hit by them, this mob will be angry at a Breeze, which normally isnt possible.

 **1.20.60 (Experimental)**
 -  Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Helmet.
 The Efficiency I Helmet are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.